callendera/MilestoneProject3/README.md

 * Search Box
     * A feature I would like to implement with more time to gain the skills to use this feature.
 * Upload Recipe Images
-    * Will learn in future modules, for now the user must upload a URL for the image
+    * Will learn in future modules, for now the user must copy and paste a URL for the image

 ## Tools/Technologies
 * [AWS Cloud9](https://c9.io/login)